ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 }
 ```

+#### Model architecture

-The first section we need to specify is the architecture of the embedding neural network.
+Next, we specify the architecture for the so-called embedding neural network.
+This embedding net is used to extract
-The embedding network is used to extract features from the input data and to compress them into a latent vector that will be passed to the density estimator.
+features from the input data and compress the input into a latent vector that is then passed to the density estimator.

-Since in this example we are using 2D maps as input for the sake of the example, we are using a convolutional neural network (CNN) which is receiving an array with shape $32 \times 32$ with 3 different input channels and is giving a latent vector of size 32 containing a compressed representation of the input feature maps:
+In the following example, we will be using 2D maps as input and, hence, opt for a convolutional neural network (CNN)
+as the embedding net.
+This CNN receives an array of shape $32 \times 32$ with `3` different input channels
+(three of our density maps with a 32 resolution) as input and outputs a latent vector of size 32, which contains
+a compressed representation of the input feature maps.

+The configuration file then looks as follows:
 ```commandline
 {
     "arch": {